EmbarkStudios/cargo-deny/examples/09_bans/README.md

 ## Description

-This examle shows how the `bans` check works. `reqwest` by default uses native-tls, which on linux uses openssl.
+This example shows how the `bans` check works. `reqwest` by default uses native-tls, which on linux uses openssl.
 But we've decided to **deny** openssl, so adding a dependency on it triggers the lint.
 It also happens to pull in multiple versions of a couple of dependencies, so we skip those.
 To "fix" this check, we would need to disable `reqwest`'s default features, and then enable the `"rustls"` feature, because we still want TLS!